 Back in the day it may not have been seen as ‘cool’ to wear a helmet but now the tables have certainly turned and those without a helmet are the ‘uncool’ ones.

-Modern helmets look smart and come with great features such as bluetooth so they have more uses than just protecting your head.
+Modern helmets look smart and come with great features such as bluetooth so they have more uses than just protecting your head and skiing safely.
 Who wouldn’t want that?

 prepare for the weather